mawithers/RestSampleA16/README.md

 - Saves Input and Output JSON in RavenDB.

 In a future version, the App will:
+- Exercise all the methods in the AvaTax 15 REST API.
 - Exercise all the methods in the AvaTax 16 API.
 - Exercise all the methods in the CertCapture API.
 - Exercise all the methods in the Business Communications API.